Symbolism For Evil: Why They Are Actually Not Too Bad At All

 Because we tend to look for the meaning of the things around us, symbolism has long played a critical role in the way we communicate with others.
 While most of us go out of our way to be thoughtful, unselfish, and compassionate, possessing a mean streak or being a jerk does not only help reduce stress but also leads us towards a path of prosperity, flawless overall well-being, and professional success.
 From a little girl’s go-to companion to that pesky creature that hums and purrs, here are the most common symbolism for evil and why their presence can actually be beneficial.

 Have you heard of the story where a serpent that was hanging out in a garden single-handedly brought about the fall of humanity?
 That world-renowned deception of Eve by these wise yet deceitful creatures has easily won them the notoriety of being the most immoral figure of all.
 Known for their distinct appearance as well as their fearsome and intimidating image, they slither into our presence with some of the most complex spiritual symbolism.
 Although its need to shed its skin is believed to represent rebirth, transformation, and wisdom, its menacing image and tales of the most popular betrayal in history make the serpent the top symbolism for evil.
-Read also our post: dead snake meaning and we also wrote about the spiritual meaning of a snake in the house.
+Read also our post: dead snake symbolism and we also wrote about the spiritual meaning of a snake in the house.

 Considered by some to bring forth prosperity and good fortune, black cats are perhaps some of the world’s most misunderstood companions.
 Highly associated with witches back in the middle-ages, it was widely believed that people should take a different path to avoid unnecessary risks when they see a black cat cross it.
 While nobody knows why they were the favored pets of the occult, their piercing yellow eyes and midnight black fur overcome the soothing sound of their purr and give them a dark and wicked image.